chef/chef-oss-practices/policies/code-of-conduct.md

 The important information consists of:

-- Identifying information (eg. name) of the participant doing the harassing
+- Identifying information (*e.g.*, name) of the participant doing the harassing
-- The behavior that was in violation
+- The behavior that was in violation of the Code of Conduct
 - The approximate time and date of the behavior
 - The circumstances surrounding the incident
 - Other people involved in the incident

 If everyone is presently safe, staff will only involve law enforcement or security at a victim's request.
-If you do feel your safety in jeopardy, please do not hesitate to contact local law enforcement.
+If you do feel your safety is in jeopardy, please do not hesitate to contact local law enforcement.
 If you do not have a cell phone, you can use any hotel phone or simply ask a staff member.

-Event staff requests that they be your first resource when reporting an incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.
+Event staff should be your first resource when reporting an incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.

 If at all possible, all reports should be made directly to the team responsible, listed under [Contact Information](#Contact-Information).